 Day 1: Santa Cruz, the west coast and a kayak experience

-After lunch, head to the west coast for the highlight of the day: a kayak excursion from Poris de Candelaria.
-This cave village, hidden beneath an enormous cliff, is already worth a visit in its own right.
-From here you will set off by kayak through crystal-clear waters, paddling along the impressive volcanic cliffs of Tijarafe to reach Cueva Bonita, a sea cave with mesmerising blue light effects that leave you speechless.
+After lunch, head to the west coast for the highlight of the day: a kayak excursion from Porís de Candelaria.
+This tiny cave village, with its whitewashed houses tucked beneath an enormous overhanging cliff, is already worth a visit in its own right and one of the most photographed hidden corners of La Palma.

 Day 2: Caldera de Taburiente and Roque de los Muchachos

-If you enjoy hiking, you can take the trail that descends into the interior of the Caldera to the Cascada de Colores (Waterfall of Colours), where waters stained by iron minerals create a unique chromatic spectacle.
-This route requires a moderate level of fitness and takes around 5-6 hours return.
-If you prefer something gentler, the Mirador de la Cumbrecita offers panoramic views of the Caldera without the need for much walking (but you must book vehicle access via the park's website).
+The hiker's option — Cascada de Colores: if you enjoy walking, take the trail that descends into the interior of the Caldera from the Barranco de las Angustias to the Cascada de Colores (Waterfall of Colours), where waters stained ochre, orange and green by iron minerals create a unique chromatic spectacle.
+This route requires a moderate level of fitness and takes around 5–6 hours return, so bring plenty of water, sun protection and a packed lunch.
+Sturdy footwear is essential.
+If a full-day trek in the crater sounds tempting, our guided hiking experiences take the logistics off your hands.

 In the afternoon, drive up to the Roque de los Muchachos, the highest point on La Palma at 2,426 metres.
-Here you will find the Observatorio del Roque de los Muchachos, one of the most important observatories in the world.
-From the summit the views are breathtaking: on clear days you can see Tenerife, La Gomera and El Hierro, and as evening falls the sea of clouds that forms beneath your feet is an unforgettable natural spectacle.
+The road up is winding and climbs steadily, so allow around an hour from the Valle de Aridane.
+At the top you will find the Observatorio del Roque de los Muchachos, home to some of the largest telescopes on Earth, including the Gran Telescopio Canarias.
+From the summit the views are breathtaking: on clear days you can make out Tenerife, La Gomera and El Hierro on the horizon.

 If you book in advance, you can complete the day with a stargazing session.
-La Palma is a Starlight Reserve and from the summits the Milky Way can be seen with astonishing clarity.
+La Palma is a certified Starlight Reserve and one of the best places on the planet for astronomy, and from the summits the Milky Way can be seen with astonishing clarity, often with the naked eye.

 Day 3: The green north of La Palma